nijianmo/recsys_justification/README.md

 ```

 ### Newly released Amazon product review dataset.
-We will soon release a new version of the Amazon product review dataset which is incremented with the reviews from 2014~2018!
+We have released a new version of the Amazon review review dataset which include more and newer reviews (include reviews in the range of 2014~2018)!
+The dataset is host at https://nijianmo.github.io/amazon/index.html.

 ### justification classifier